We’re continually improving the efficiency of our facilities and fleet, reducing our environmental footprint.

 ABOUT OUR FLEET

-- 8% reduction in gallons of fuel used per case delivered in 2017*
+- 8.4% reduction since 2015 in gallons of fuel used per case delivered*

 Additional fleet enhancements include the installation of SmartWay verified tires and tire inflation systems that help with fuel efficiency, as well as trailer skirts that help with wind resistance.
 Extended oil drain schedules reduce oil use and create less oil waste, and the utilization of lighter weight oil in our vehicles helps improve fuel economy.